South Florida Newborn Sleep Consultant

 Good news – there is a lot of help out there for new parents trying to find their way!

 When I work with families of newborns, it’s about so much more than sleep!

 Feeding goes hand-in-hand with sleep at the beginning of life, so we spend a lot of time discussing feedings.
-It’s important that in the first 4-6 weeks you and your new baby find your feeding bond, whether you are breastfeeding or formula feeding.
+It’s essential that in the first 4-6 weeks, you and your new baby find your feeding bond, whether you are breastfeeding or formula feeding.
 Food is more than just calories; it is the way we connect and bond with loved ones.
-If you think about it, both in our culture and society we bond over food and celebrate life’s milestones and accomplishments with a good meal.
-So, what could be more important at the beginning of your journey with your child than to find your feeding bond!
+If you think about it, both in our culture and society, we bond over food and celebrate life’s milestones and accomplishments with a good meal.
+So, what could be more important at the beginning of your journey with your child than to find your feeding bond?